Sleep Apnea Treatment in San Antonio, TX

 Sleep apnea is a serious condition where someone experiences repeated pauses in his or her breathing while they sleep.
 On top of the restless sleep it causes, sleep apnea can also have serious effects on your overall health.Contact Us

-At South Texas Smiles, we diagnose sleep apnea and offer a customized treatment plan depending on the severity of your case and your medical history.
+At South Texas Smiles, we treat Sleep Apnea cases with a customized treatment plan depending on the severity of your case and your medical history.

 Since there is a variety of different treatment options, including mouthpieces, CPAP machines, and surgery, we take the time to investigate what is best for you to ensure you receive an effective solution.